bbc/psammead/packages/components/psammead-amp-geo/README.md

 ## Description

 The `psammead-amp-geo` component is an `<amp-geo>` element to be used for AMP pages.
-It has a defined set of ISO country groups and we set for our privacy and cookie banners on AMP pages.
+It has a defined set of ISO country groups that we set for our privacy and cookie banners on AMP pages.

 ## Installation